 Quality Improvement Plan

-Quality Improvement Plan 2025/2026
+Quality Improvement Plan 2026/2027

 Perley Health is a not-for profit seniors' care organization with 450 provincially licensed long-term care beds.
-While Perley Health's primary focus is on long-term care, it also actively supports the capacity of seniors to live independently.
+While Perley Health's primary focus is on long-term care, it also actively supports the capacity of seniors to live independently at home.
 To this end, Perley Health partners effectively with like-minded organizations across the continuum of care to develop a community of care and to provide ready access to a range of clinical and therapeutic services, along with social and recreational activities.

 Perley Health's QIP is aligned with our Quality Framework, based on the Quadruple Aim framework adopted by Ontario Health.
 The high-level priorities for this year's QIP are informed by the quality and safety aims under the various pillars of the framework, as determined by Perley Health's Board of Directors: